 Most of us are familiar with the nagging feeling of getting stuck, the sensation of being trapped in one place for too long, and the seeming absence of a way out.
-What if there was a way out?
+But what if there was a way to get unstuck?

 Getting stuck is common and it can happen in any area of your life.
 The good news is that getting unstuck is entirely possible.
 Depending on why you’re stuck, it can be as easy as finding a new hobby or doing something you’ve always wanted to try, or as difficult as rearranging your entire life and reconsidering your purpose.
 Either way, getting stuck doesn’t mean you’re stuck forever.